The Complete Ecommerce SEO Guide for Beginners

 • Include your target keyword

-You can use Semrush’s On Page SEO Checker to find out whether your meta descriptions are optimized for SEO.
+You can use Semrush’s On Page SEO Checker to find out whether your title tags and meta descriptions are well-optimized.

 Create an SEO-Friendly URL Structure

-Google displays a URL in search results to let users know where they’ll land if they click on a page.
+Google may display a URL in search results to show users where they’ll land if they click on a page.

 An URL highlighted above title tag on Google's search results page